Turns out one of the best places to find small-town America… is in Costa Rica.

 Expats that have made their home here—mostly retirees—say the warm and friendly locals and a very welcoming expat community remind them of where they grew up.

-Kay Costello, a nine-year resident, says that neighbors and friends on the street always have time to talk, whether you’re passing by their home or run into them in town shopping at the weekly farmers’ market (the best place to buy fruits and veggies, by the way, at half to a third U.S. prices).
+Kay Costello, an expat that has been living in Atenas for over 10 years, says that neighbors and friends on the street always have time to talk, whether you’re passing by their home or run into them in town shopping at the weekly farmers’ market (the best place to buy fruits and veggies, by the way, at half to a third U.S. prices).

 No doubt the innate Costa Rican emphasis on family plays a big role in that.
 As well as the tradition of hospitality toward new neighbors.

 AARP called the Central Valley one of the top retirement destinations in the world in 2010—and featured Atenas heavily.
 And the climate is ideal.
 T-shirt weather all the time.

 You’ll Enjoy a Great Climate Living in Atenas, Costa Rica

 It averages in the mid-70s year-round.
 A few days might skew warmer and the evenings might dip into the 60s—just enough for a light jacket.
 But mostly it’s perfect.
 In the rainy season, late afternoons are wet, sometimes very.
 But mornings are clear.